davestephens/ansible-nas/docs/zfs/zfs_configuration.md

         zfs rollback tank/movies@20190424
 ```

-By default, you can only rollback to the most recent snapshot, which is the most
+By default, you can only rollback to the most recent snapshot.
+Anything before
-common case.
-Anything before then requires trickery outside the scope of this
+then requires trickery outside the scope of this document.
+Finally, to get rid
-document.
-Finally, to get rid of a snapshot, use the `destroy` command.
+of a snapshot, use the `destroy` command.

 ```
         zfs destroy tank/movies@20190424